riri404/mod1.16/README.md

 **Credits**

-Copper Mod was created by Minecraft Modder.
+Copper Mod was created by Rama Alrifai.
 Special thanks to Minecraft Forge for making modding possible, and to the Minecraft community for their support.